Linear and nonlinear parabolic forward-backward problems: Introduction

 Nevertheless, some results are known in the \emph{semilinear} case.
 For example, for semilinear Fredholm operators with negative index, a theoretical toolbox is known (see e.g.\ \cite[Chapter 11, Section 4.2]{Volpert-Vol1}) and has been implemented for some reaction-diffusion semilinear systems (see e.g.\ \cite[Chapter 7, Section 2.2]{Volpert-Vol2}, based on \cite{ducrot2008reaction}).

-Outside of the semilinear setting, we are not aware of nonlinear results obtained despite the presence of orthogonality conditions at the linear level prior to our present work (we discuss the very recent preprint \cite{IM2023} by Sameer Iyer and Nader Masmoudi in \cref{sec:motivation}).
+Outside of the semilinear setting, we are not aware of nonlinear results obtained despite the presence of orthogonality conditions at the linear level prior to our present work (we discuss the recent preprint \cite{IM2023} by Sameer Iyer and Nader Masmoudi in \cref{sec:motivation}).

+Problem \eqref{eq:eq0-uux} is only \emph{quasilinear}, and this makes the analysis harder.
+In an earlier version of this paper, we introduced a nonlinear scheme in which the orthogonality conditions changed at every step.
+Tracking the evolution of these orthogonality conditions was then a major difficulty.

-Problem \eqref{eq:eq0} is only \emph{quasilinear}, and this makes the analysis harder.
-In particular, tracking the evolution of the orthogonality conditions during the nonlinear scheme is one of the main difficulties of this work (see \cref{sec:orth-stable,sec:exist-nonlinear}).
-At the nonlinear level, these orthogonality conditions are translated in \cref{thm:main} as the fact that the data must lie within the manifold $\mathcal{M}$, which can be pictured as a perturbation of the linear subspace $\hperp$ of data satisfying the orthogonality conditions for the linear problem.
+Following a very helpful remark by several colleagues\footnote{Felix Otto, Yann Brenier, and an anonymous referee, whom we warmly thank.}, we have changed our strategy.
+We first perform a change of unknown which allows us to keep the same linear operator throughout the scheme, and to treat the nonlinearity perturbatively.
+This greatly simplifies the proof.
+In turn, this change of variables allows us to revisit the work of Iyer and Masmoudi \cite{IM2022,IM2023} on the analysis of the Prandtl system in the vicinity of a recirculating flow, since the equation for the vorticity after the change of variables has a very simple structure, see \cref{sec:intro-sketch}.
+Let us also recall that at the nonlinear level, the orthogonality conditions are translated in \cref{thm:burgers} (resp.\ \cref{thm:prandtl}) as the fact that the data must lie within the manifold $\cM$ (resp.\ $\cM_1$), which can be pictured as a perturbation of the linear subspace $\hBPerp$ of data satisfying the orthogonality conditions for the linear problem.

-Let us also emphasize that if one wishes to construct solutions with even stronger regularity, say $u\in H^k_xH^1_y$ with $k\geq 1$, then generically, one needs to ensure that $2k $ orthogonality conditions are satisfied by the source terms (see \cref{lem:H2k-regularity}).
-This situation occurs in \cite{IM2023}, which concerns the Prandtl problem described below in \cref{sec:motivation}.
+The proof of both of our main theorems (on Burgers and Prandtl) relies on the same abstract result (see \cref{thm:abstract} in \cref{sec:abstract}) concerning quasilinear equations in a perturbative regime.

-\paragraph{On entropy solutions.} An entirely different approach to solve \eqref{eq:eq0} is to look directly for weak solutions to the nonlinear problem, for example using an entropy formulation.
-The regularity for such solutions is $u \in L^\infty_{x,y} \cap L^2_x H^1_y$ and they are typically obtained as limits of solutions $u^\varepsilon$ to regularized versions of \eqref{eq:eq0}, e.g.\ $u^\varepsilon \p_x u^\varepsilon - \p_{yy} u^\varepsilon - \varepsilon \p_{xx} u^\varepsilon = 0$.
+\paragraph{On entropy solutions.} An entirely different approach to solve \eqref{eq:eq0-uux} is to look directly for weak solutions to the nonlinear problem, for example using an entropy formulation.
+The regularity for such solutions is $u \in L^\infty_{x,y} \cap L^2_x H^1_y$ and they are typically obtained as limits of solutions $u^\varepsilon$ to regularized versions of \eqref{eq:eq0-uux}, e.g.\ $u^\varepsilon \p_x u^\varepsilon - \p_{yy} u^\varepsilon - \varepsilon \p_{xx} u^\varepsilon = 0$.
 Such solutions satisfy both the equation and the lateral boundary conditions only in the weak sense of appropriate inequalities linked with ``entropy pairs''.
 Given $\delta_0, \delta_1 \in L^\infty(-1,1)$, the existence of an entropy solution to

 was first proved in \cite{bocharov1978first}.
 More recently, Kuznetsov proved in \cite{kuznetsov2005entropy} the uniqueness of the entropy solution to \eqref{eq:entropy}, determined in which sense the lateral boundary conditions were satisfied and proved a stability estimate of the form